The Cornfield: Exhibitions and reception

 On 8 April 1826, Constable wrote to his friend Fisher that The Cornfield had been sent to the Royal Academy to be exhibited.
 (Note: Constable's letter to Fisher mentioned details of his work on The Cornfield: "I have dispatched a large landscape to the Academy, upright, the size of my Lock—but a subject of a very different nature—inland—cornfields—a close lane, kind of thing—but it is not neglected in any part.
 The trees are more than usually studied and the extremities well defined—as well as their species—they are shaken by a pleasant and healthfull [sic] breeze—at noon....")
 When on display at the Royal Academy that year, the painting was shown under the title Landscape: Noon.
-When being shown, the painting was altered by another artist, the sculptor Francis Chantry, who joked, "Why Constable, all your sheep have got the rot—give me the palette—I must cure them."
-Chantry tried unsuccessfully to amend the appearance of the sheep in the foreground.
-In September 1827, it went to the Paris Salon, where it was shown to the public from early November to the spring of 1828 under the title Paysage avec figures et animaux.
-It was returned to England the following September.
-In Paris, it failed to receive the same acclaim given to his previous works.
-It was praised by the critics but never managed to find a seller at any of the five exhibitions where it was shown.
-Constable had hoped for a sale, telling Fisher, "I do hope to sell this present picture—as it has certainly got a little more eye-salve than I usually condescend to give to them."
+When being shown, the painting was altered by another artist, the sculptor Francis Chantrey, who joked, "Why Constable, all your sheep have got the rot—give me the palette—I must cure them."
+Chantrey tried unsuccessfully to amend the appearance of the sheep in the foreground.